juansanguinoo/Testing-app/Testing-app-client/README.md

 # Testing App

-Testing app is an entirely project made with TDD(Test Driven Development) using Jest.
+Frontend was made with ReactJS and TDD with Jest